8bc/chrome-applescripts/README.md

 # Chrome AppleScripts

 * Break current tab into new window
+* Copy URLs of current window to clipboard
 * Duplicate current tab
 * Duplicate current tab as incognito window
 * Duplicate current window as incognito window